jelopz/ProcessingGame/README.md

 For now, the Server class acts as Player 1 and the Client class acts as Player 2.

+TODO:

+1. Make player 2 a circle instead of a square.
+That is, make player 2 a human while player 1 is a tank.
+Small circle, big square?
+2. Add a third player.   - One all knowing player vs team of 2
+3. Add extra functionality to team of 2.
+3. a) Wards/flairs that light up a portion of the screen.
+This lets you know where the oppenent is or is not.
+3. b) Maybe one person has a more powerful machinegun while the other has the ability to heal.
+4. More classes?
+Check out Evolve for more potential ideas.

 Known bugs:

-1. For some reason, when any player moves into the top left corner they take a single hit of damage.
+1. When any player moves into the top left corner they take a single hit of damage.
 This only happens once per execution of the game.
 Does not reset in a new match as long as program did not exit and reload.